lvxiangyu11/diary-watchdog/README.md

 🕰️ Diary Watchdog (Dead Man's Switch)
-A digital safeguard and automated legacy trigger for my personal diary.
+An automated digital safeguard monitoring my personal diary.

 📖 About
-This repository acts as an automated "dead man's switch" for my private diary.
-Its primary function is to continuously monitor my journaling activity.
-If the system detects no updates or heartbeat signals for 180 consecutive days, it will assume that I have either passed away or encountered a severe, life-altering emergency.
+This repository houses the "dead man's switch" script for my digital legacy.
+It is a standalone watchdog designed to continuously monitor my journaling activity in a separate, private diary repository.

-Upon reaching this critical threshold, the watchdog will execute its final directive: automatically making my private diary Public and marking it as Archived, thereby releasing my digital legacy to the world.
+If this system detects no updates or heartbeat signals in that private diary for 180 consecutive days, it will assume that I have passed away or encountered a severe, life-altering emergency.
+Upon reaching this critical threshold, this watchdog will automatically change the target diary repository's visibility from Private to Public and mark it as Archived.

 ⚙️ How It Works
-Continuous Monitoring: A scheduled automated script (the watchdog) periodically checks the last modified timestamp or commit history of the diary repository.
+Target Monitoring: A scheduled script periodically checks the latest commit history or modification timestamp of my private diary repository via API.

 The 180-Day Countdown: The system maintains a strict 180-day timer.
-Any new diary entry, commit, or manual heartbeat signal instantly resets this countdown to zero.
+Any new update in the diary repo instantly resets this countdown to zero.

-The Trigger Protocol: If the timer reaches exactly 180 days without any interruption or reset, the failsafe is activated.
+The Trigger Protocol: If the timer reaches exactly 180 days without any interruption, the failsafe is activated.

-Final Action: The script utilizes API tokens to automatically change the diary repository's visibility settings from Private to Public and locks it as a read-only Archive.
+Final Action: The watchdog executes its final directive, using predefined tokens to publish the target diary repository, releasing my unfiltered thoughts and final footprint to the world as a read-only archive.

-⚠️ To the Reader
+⚠️ Note to Visitors
-If you are reading the contents of my published diary, it means this failsafe has been triggered and I am no longer able to maintain it.
-The archived records represent my unfiltered thoughts, experiences, and my final footprint in the digital world.
+You are currently viewing the open-source watchdog repository.
+Reading this README simply means you have found my automated safeguard system—my actual diary remains completely private and hidden.
+If you are ever able to access the separate diary repository, it means the 180-day failsafe has been triggered and I am no longer able to maintain it.